-Summer has begun and healthcare organizations’ clinicians will be taking their much-needed time off in the coming weeks.
-To comply with patient-staffing ratios and uphold your standards of care, healthcare organizations need to ensure shift coverage when employees are out on vacation.
+Summer has begun and healthcare organizations’ front-line employees will be taking their much-needed time off in the coming weeks.
+To comply with staffing ratios and uphold standards of care, healthcare organizations need to ensure shift coverage when employees are out on vacation.

 If you don’t plan ahead, managing shift coverage can be a nightmare.
 However, human resources can work with function managers and enlist the help of contingent healthcare staffing firms to maintain sufficient patient care.